How to Choose a Trolling Motor That Will Change Your Boating Life

 But once you have a great trolling motor affixed to your trusty boat, you'll enjoy fishing and general boating even more than you already do.

 That's a life change for the better.
-And after all, it's the little things that matter in life, as they say.
+After all, it's the little things that matter in life, as they say.